 - Turn off heat and let mixture cool.

 - Strain mixture through a cheesecloth or nut milk bag suspended over a mixing bowl.
-Let syrup cool down and drain from solids, about 30 minutes.
+Let sit for about 30 minutes to drain.

-- Squeeze cheesecloth into a ball to extract last drops of syrup.
+- Squeeze the solids in the cheesecloth to extract every last drop of syrup.

 - Store syrup in a tightly sealed glass container in the refrigerator OUT OF THE REACH OF CHILDREN.
 Lasts up to 3 months.